IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Description
-Describe what this sample is and why to use it.
+This directory contains the sample terraform code to create a Ubuntu VSI Instance.

 # Prerequisites
    - create a VPC, subnet, and SSH Key
-   - have a tested image that works in VPC.
-Tested image means its a cooked image in qcow2 format stored in COS, imported and tested in VSI creation using existing VPC methods (UI, cli or api)

-# Import image into each region
-   - use same image name in each region
+   - The user has to ensure that the image name `"ibm-ubuntu-20-04-minimal-amd64-2"` exists in all regions in IBM Cloud.
-   - save image ids when doing this.  image ids are different in each region.

 # Create Terraform template
 To be filled in.